Conditions Depression

 In the event of indications of suicidal thoughts, help and active support is particularly important.
 For the most part, these remain just thoughts.
 However, they must be taken seriously.
 Those with such thoughts should confide in others.

-There are various support options for these types of situations, for example social psychiatric services, crisis centers, or telephone helplines.
-In emergency situations, support services often maintain anonymity and are available day and night.
+There are various support options for these types of situations, both for those directly affected and for their loved ones.
+These include social psychiatric services, crisis centers, or telephone helplines.
+These services maintain anonymity if required and are often available day and night.
+If someone is in danger, the number to call is 112.
+This can result in admission to a psychiatric hospital.

 For suggestions and tips on how to effectively speak to someone suspected of suffering from depression, visit gesundheitsinformation.de.